grasmash/distro-guide/chapter2-planning.md

 The first step is to discover and define the set of features that your distribution will provide.
 Consider the following questions for each feature:

 * Will this feature be used widely across many sites?
 * Can this feature be easily toggled on and off?
-I.e., site users and opt in or out of using it.
-* How flexible and configurable should this feature be to address the majority of use cases?
+* How flexible and configurable should this feature be?
 * Does this feature security or performance consequences that make maintaining it difficult or risky?

 ### Example features